-Usually, the RMTC Laboratory Assessors shall conduct an initial visit (2-3 days) to the candidate laboratory at the candidate laboratory's expense.
-The purpose of this visit is to clarify issues with regard to the accreditation process and the defined requirements in the International Laboratory Accreditation (ILAC-G7 latest edition of Accreditation Requirements and Operating Criteria for Horseracing Laboratories) and to obtain information about different aspects of the laboratory relevant for the accreditation.
+The RMTC Laboratory Assessors shall conduct an initial visit (2-3 days) to the candidate laboratory.
+The purpose of this visit is to identify and clarify issues with regard to the accreditation process and the defined requirements in the International Laboratory Accreditation (Attachment A: ILAC-G7 latest edition of Accreditation Requirements and Operating Criteria for Horseracing Laboratories) and to obtain information about different aspects of the laboratory relevant for the accreditation.
 Such a visit could be conducted prior to or during the accreditation process.
-Laboratories seeking exemption must submit their most recent accreditation audit reports from their accrediting authority.
+The RMTC may pay for the site visit wholly or in part depending upon available funds.